Omogod/Inventory-Management-app/ReadMe.md

 ## Development server

+cd into the `backend folder` and then run the below command.
 Run `npm start` for a dev server.
 Navigate to `http://localhost:5000/`.
 The application will start if you command.

 Project Structure